hellobro12/Big-bounty-Report/README.md

 Includes:
 - DNS misconfiguration walkthrough
-- How attackers identify and exploit unclaimed subdomains
+- How attackers identify and exploit unclaimed subdomain
 - Sample bug bounty report with proof of concept